xtendui/xtendui/src/gatsby/markdown/components/slider/index.md

 Use this code to create a **slider**.

 [[notePrimary]]
-| `[data-xt-pag].xt-ignore` is essential to the functioning of the slider, but you can hide it using the class `.hidden`.
+| `[data-xt-pag].hidden` is essential to the functioning of the slider, it gets cloned inside the closest `.xt-slider-pagination` but you can hide it using the class `.xt-slider-pagination.hidden`.

 <demo>
   <demoinline src="demos/components/slider/usage">